Key Points

 A Six Sigma process has a specification limit which is 6 times its sigma (standard deviation) away from its mean.
 Therefore, a process data point can be 6 standard deviations from the mean and still be acceptable.
 (See Figure 1.)

 In a stable process, the mean naturally shifts as much as 1.5 sigma in the long term on either side of its short-term value.
-The red lines in Figure 2 (below) show the extreme case of 1.5-sigma mean shift to the right.
+The red lines in Figure 2 (below) show the extreme case of the 1.5-sigma mean shift to the right.
 The right specification limit is at 4.5 sigma from the mean with a defect rate of 3.4 parts per million (PPM).
 The left specification limit is at 7.5 sigma from the mean with a defect rate of 0 PPM.
 The overall defect rate, therefore, is 3.4 PPM.
-A similar argument applies to the extreme case of 1.5-sigma shift to the left.
-A Six Sigma process is actually 4.5 sigma in the long term, and the 3.4 PPM defect rate is the 1-sided probability of having a data value beyond 4.5 sigma measured from the short-term mean.
+A similar argument applies to the extreme case of a 1.5-sigma shift to the left.
+A Six Sigma process is 4.5 sigma in the long term, and the 3.4 PPM defect rate is the 1-sided probability of having a data value beyond 4.5 sigma from the short-term mean.

 Given the specification limit, SL, the process sigma level, or process Z, is: